 Remove from heat and allow to cool

-Add the eggs one at a time and whisk thoroughly, until it’s incorporated into the mixture – it should have a smooth and silky texture
+Add the eggs one at a time and whisk thoroughly until incorporated into the mixture – it should have a smooth and silky texture.

 Add the almond flour, and continue whisking for another minute or two

-Take the brownies out of the oven and leave to cool completely.
-This is important because if you try to cut into it warm they will fall apart!
+Take the brownies out of the oven and leave them to cool completely.
+This is important because if you try to cut into it warm, they will fall apart!
 To get a cleaner finish pop them in the freezer for about 10 minutes

 Ingredient spotlight: Sweeteners

-Sweeteners aren’t for everyone and I personally tend to avoid them.
-However, for certain recipes (like this keto fudge brownie) they can really alleviate the taste and stop it from being too bitter.
+Sweeteners aren’t for everyone, and I personally tend to avoid them.
+However, certain recipes (like this keto fudge brownie) can really alleviate the taste and stop it from being too bitter.
 Just remember to practice moderation.
-Sweeteners should be used for the occasional treat, not every weekend!
+You should use sweeteners for the occasional treat, not every weekend!

-If you do decide to use sweeteners in your baking there are many options available to you, but the most popular and highly recommended is natural xylitol, which doesn’t leave too much of an aftertaste and gives your bakes a chewier texture.
-Xylitol also won’t dry out, which makes it ideal for getting that gooey brownie texture – just keep your pets away as it can be very toxic!
+If you do decide to use sweeteners in your baking, there are many options available to you.
+Still, the most popular and highly recommended is natural xylitol, which doesn’t leave too much of an aftertaste and gives your bakes a chewier texture.
+Xylitol also won’t dry out, making it ideal for getting that gooey brownie texture – keep your pets away as it can be very toxic!